OAXFoundation/oaxfoundation.github.io/_application_process/open-source.md

 order: 4
 # show_order: true
 ---
-This is a non-negotiable for the team.
 The idea of open sourcing code has long been a cornerstone to OAX Foundation’s beliefs and focus.
+That said, open sourcing is optional for the applicant team — you’re welcome to choose either path, so long as you can justify why it’s the right one for your project.